 Stackpole Quay is a small but picturesque harbour on the National Trust's Stackpole estate.
+Originally built to serve local limestone quarries, it's now a popular venue for kayaking.
 There is some sand here at low tide, but very little beach available at high tide.
-The harbour area of the beach can be accessed via a metal ladder during the high tide period.
-A P&D / attended NT car park is situated behind the beach and it's a popular location for canoeists.
-Facilities include toilets and the Boat House Tea-rooms (which has outdoor seating in a sheltered garden setting) serving snacks, cream teas and ice creams.
+The harbour area can be accessed via a metal ladder during this time.
+A National Trust car park is in the valley behind the beach.
+Facilities include toilets and tea-rooms.

 At the rear of the car park, a track leads to the Bosherston Lily ponds, which can be followed down to Broad Haven beach.